Skip to main content

 Richard T. D'Aquila, MD

-Dr. D'Aquila studies of HIV persistence aim to develop a functional cure.
+Dr. D'Aquila's studies of HIV persistence aim to develop a functional cure.
 This includes discovery of approaches to modulate cell proteins such as APOBEC3s, and translation to proof-of-concept clinical trials.

 Amani Fawzi, MD